filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 weight: 4
 bookCollapseSection: true
 dashboardWeight: 2
-dashboardState: wip
+dashboardState: reliable
 dashboardAudit: wip
 dashboardTests: 0
 ---

 # Storage Power Consensus

-TODO: remove all stale .id, .go files referenced

-The Storage Power Consensus subsystem is the main interface which enables Filecoin nodes to agree on the state of the system.
-SPC accounts for individual storage miners' effective power over consensus in given chains in its [Power Table](storage_power_actor#the-power-table).
+The Storage Power Consensus (SPC) subsystem is the main interface which enables Filecoin nodes to agree on the state of the system.
+Storage Power Consensus accounts for individual storage miners' effective power over consensus in given chains in its [Power Table](storage_power_actor#the-power-table).
 It also runs [Expected Consensus](expected_consensus) (the underlying consensus algorithm in use by Filecoin), enabling storage miners to run leader election and generate new blocks updating the state of the Filecoin system.

 Succinctly, the SPC subsystem offers the following services: